WWE News: Real Reason For Dolph Ziggler’s Heel Turn On ‘SmackDown’ Revealed

 In the short term, what Ziggler’s new persona needs is to prove to the WWE Universe that he is a changed man.
 You can assume that he will begin cheating to win matches and will do what is necessary to keep from losing as often.
 Other than Kalisto, Dolph confronted Apollo Crews during a backstage segment, so it seems like he’ll be feuding with one or both of those men heading into the WWE Royal Rumble later this month.

 WWE officials demonstrated to the WWE fans that Dolph Ziggler is still hitting his head on the glass ceiling of WWE because he was passed over yet again to become the WWE World Champion and Dean Ambrose has been able to capitalize on those chances.
 For example, Ambrose became the IC Champion last night on SmackDown after Ziggler’s feud with Miz ended abruptly.
-Meanwhile, Dolph was pushed into the midcard.
+Meanwhile, Dolph was pushed into the mid card.

 Ambrose vs. Ziggler seems like the natural progression of this storyline, but the important thing is to get the latter’s heel persona over with the WWE Universe before he chases another title.
 Dolph Ziggler may be able to turn his heel run into something new for himself, but the coming weeks will be pivotal for this future in WWE.